Twenmod/Portfoliogame/readme.md

 ### Windows

 #### In visual studio (community 2022)
+0. Install the latest visual studio community and the desktop development with C++ module

-1. Download the project folder or use git clone from the terminal (do not use the visual studio git clone it acts opens the project in a weard way)
+1. Download the project folder or use git clone from the terminal (do not use the visual studio git clone it opens the project in a weard way)
 `git clone https://github.com/twenmod/portfoliogame`

 2. Open the project folder with visual studio